gitduckhq/vscode-extension/README.md

 ## How to record

 Click on `Start GitDuck` to generate an unique URL and start recording your screen and microphone.
-While you are recording, you will be shown to be LIVE in your GitDuck profile and in the URL generated.
+While you are recording, your GitDuck will show you are LIVE (and in the URL generated).

 ![How to record](https://storage.googleapis.com/gitduck/img/gitduck-start.gif)